flame/blis/README.md

 optional BLAS compatibility layer provides application developers with backwards compatibility to existing BLAS-dependent codes.
-Or, one may adjust or write their application to take advantage of new BLIS functionality (such as generalized storage formats or additional complex operations) by calling BLIS directly.
-BLIS's interfaces will feel familiar to many veterans of BLAS since BLIS exports APIs with BLAS-like calling sequences.
-And experts will find BLIS's internal object-based APIs a delight to use when customizing or writing their own BLIS operations.
+Or, one may adjust or write their application to take advantage of new BLIS functionality (such as generalized storage formats or additional complex operations) by calling one of BLIS's native APIs directly.
+BLIS's typed API will feel familiar to many veterans of BLAS since these interfaces use BLAS-like calling sequences.
+And experts will find BLIS's object-based APIs a delight to use when customizing or writing their own BLIS operations.
 (Objects are relatively lightweight `structs` and passed by address, which helps tame function calling overhead.)

  * **Multilayered API and exposed kernels.** The BLIS framework exposes its implementations in various layers, allowing expert developers to access exactly